 Hospital for Special Surgery's Department of Radiology and Imaging is committed to providing the highest quality in patient care.
-This commitment led to the opening of the Division of Musculoskeletal Ultrasound and Academic Center for Musculoskeletal Ultrasound.
+This commitment led to the opening of the Division of Musculoskeletal Ultrasound.

 The Academic center is a one of a kind innovative learning center for radiologists, technologists and referring physicians, and provides these medical professionals with an insider’s view into the latest in diagnostic and treatment methods using ultrasound.

 “The opening of this division is helping to expand patient treatment capacity, reduce patient wait times, and improve quality care by shortening the diagnosis to treatment cycle.
 The Academic Center is equipped with state of the art technology to enable optimal training.”